jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

      will not be displayed on the front end.
 It will be visible when an attachment is edited on the front end and always visible in the back end.
-This hidden user-defined field can be used to order attachments in an arbitrary order by puttting integer values in the field.
+This hidden user-defined field can be used to order attachments in an arbitrary order by putting integer values in the field.

 * **Maximum filename or URL length:**
   The maximum filename or URL length for attachments list.
 Filenames or URLs